 Add the stock so the veggies are covered and simmer for another 15-20 minutes

-If it is seeming a little dry when cooking down lessen the heat or add some more splashes of the stock.
+If it seems a little dry when cooking down lessen the heat or add some more splashes of the stock.

 Recently, I just can not get enough tahini!
 Love, love love it and it adds a creaminess and richness to a soup.
 I swirl in a generous dollop and whizz up with hand held blender or my trusty kitchen aid.